A Compact Hybrid Convolution--Frequency State Space Network for Learned Image Compression: Method

-The main paths \(g_{a}\) and \(g_{s}\), together with the hyperprior paths \(h_{a}\) and \(h_{s}\), are composed of \(3 \times 3\) convolutions, sub-pixel \(3 \times 3\) convolutions, residual blocks with stride (RBS), residual block upsampling (RBU) layers, and the proposed Hybrid Convolution–Frequency State Space (HCFSS) block.
+In HCFSSNet, the main transforms \(g_a\) and \(g_s\), together with the hyperprior transforms \(h_a\), \(h_{\text{mean}}\), and \(h_{\text{scale}}\), are built from \(3\times3\) convolutions, sub-pixel \(3\times3\) convolutions, residual blocks with stride (RBS), residual block upsampling (RBU) layers, and the proposed HCFSS block.
 The RBS, RBU, and sub-pixel convolution layers follow the design of~\cite{cheng2020image}.
-Details of the HCFSS block are given in Section~\ref{sec:HCFSS_block}.
+The detailed designs of the HCFSS block, the Vision Frequency State Space (VFSS) block, and the frequency-aware entropy refinement module are described in the following subsections.